 To make the filling you can use your favorite ingredients.
 For this recipe, we’ve used carrot, red cabbage, avocado and garlic sprouts.
 We are trying to incorporate sprouts into our diet because they are full of nutrients, are easy to digest and full of life, in addition, we can easily prepare at home.
 If you don’t know how to make it don’t worry, we’ll share the recipe with you in the future.

-To make the sauce, we’ve used this recipe from Keepin ‘it kind, we’ve made some changes but it’s quite similar.
+To make the sauce, we’ve used a recipe from Keepin ‘it kind, we’ve made some changes but it’s quite similar.
 It’s hot, creamy and delicious, you need to try this amazing sauce!
 It’s made with tahini and coconut milk, among other ingredients, but also you can eat your rolls with sweet and sour sauce, soy sauce or tamari.